 Pedro has been an internationalist and passionate about football as far as his memory goes.
 His relationship with love.fútbol began at a Náutico game, his local football club in Brazil, more than 5 years ago.
 Starting out as a volunteer, and then project apprentice, Pedro is now a Project Coordinator that has identified and mobilized communities in Brazil, Argentina and Mexico.
 He views every project and community as an opportunity to exchange experiences, learn and grow together, which is his main goal within the organization.

 Sports, especially football, have been always part of her personal and professional life.
 Since she was a child, playing sports meant more than an exercise, it represented a chance to do something good for others.
 Carrying that idea over the years, she shaped her career path based on sports.
-This brought her to build a background in the sports industry with experience in several areas and large events such as FIFA World Cup (2014) and Olympics (Rio 2016) and also to push her to get a masters degree in Sports Management.
-She is part of the marketing team, driving efforts for sales, evaluation and impact and events.
+This brought her to build a background in the sports industry with experience in several areas and large events such as FIFA World Cup and Olympics and also to push her to get a masters degree in Sports Management.
+She is part of the Development team, driving efforts for new partnerships, evaluation and impact and events.

 Flavinho is a former professional football player who is passionate about social issues.
 He has been part of love.fútbol since it started in Brazil (2011) after meeting Mano Silva during a visit to the community football school he continues to run to this day.